PaloAltoNetworks/prisma_channel_resources/lab_deploy/README.md

 You understand that this is not a production ready deployment of Prisma Cloud Compute or any other tool in the lab.
 This is meant to be a local deployment on a virtualization platform like VirtualBox or VMWare Fustion/Workstation for testing and learning purposes.

+### Security Suggestions

+* check your container the container images referenced in the docker-compose.yml prior to deployment using twistcli.
+See the [bash toolbox for some scripts](https://github.com/PaloAltoNetworks/prisma_channel_resources/tree/main/prisma_bash_toolbox-main)
+* enable the ufw on the vm after deployment.
+Instructions [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-20-04)

 ## Requirements

 Ubuntu 20.04 LTS Desktop VM